rwxrob/notes/Current cycling kit layer clothing items.md

 - Basic light arm warmers
 - NeoPro or YKYWBIKE sleeveless quick-dry undershirt
 - Garmin heart rate monitor
-- USWE Outlander Pro 2 with
+- USWE Outlander Pro 2 pack with NDM 1 Action Camera harness

+The pack with the camera gear in provides a lot of core warmth since it covers most of my chest and upper back.
+I can usually get away with a t-shirt under it with arm warmers or just a synthetic flannel gravel shirt.
+For information on the livestreaming kit see other notes.
 ## Hands

 - Bar Mitts handlebar mittens